-The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life by Mark Manson.
-Mark Manson is a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn’t have a background in psychology or any sort of related field.
-This book represents his opinion, and the ideas presented in the book aren’t based on any sort of research.
-In broad terms I tend to take issue with books that present opinions as fact without being based in actual evidence.
-There’s nothing wrong with an opinion, but I think it needs to be clearly delineated as such.
+The Subtle Art of Not Giving A F*ck by Mark Manson claims to provide “a counterintuitive approach to living a good life.”
+He wrote this book in reaction to the problems he saw in the self-help industry.
+His own background is as a blogger; there’s no indication that he has a background in psychology or any sort of related field. &This book represents his opinion, but those opinions are sometimes presented as fact.
+There’s nothing wrong with an opinion, but I think it needs to be more clearly delineated as such.

 In some ways, some of the author’s philosophy is a rebrand of radical acceptance.
-He discusses the importance of non-superficial values, and while his approach isn’t necessarily my favourite the content is reasonable.
-He challenges modern society’s focus on materialism and more, more, more.
-He also disagrees with the focus on the pursuit of positivity, to point of of avoiding the rest of what reality throws at us.
-He repeatedly returns to the idea of entitlement as being a fundamental underlying problem, but there is a tinge of brattiness to his writing style that takes away from this message.
+Manson discusses the importance of non-superficial values, and while his approach isn’t necessarily my favourite the content is reasonable.
+He challenges modern society’s focus on materialism and the pursuit of positivity, to the point of avoiding everything else.
+He repeatedly refers to entitlement as a key underlying problem; however, there’s a tinge of brattiness to his writing style that detracts from this message.

-Manson criticizes the often-repeated “be happy” message, pointing out that “the desire for more positive experience is itself a negative experience.”
-He adds that “accepting negative experience is a positive experience.”
-He explains that focusing on positive expectations actually ends up showing people how they have failed.
-Social media tends to trigger a “feedback loop from hell” that constantly reminds that others are doing better than we are, and we are inadequate.
+I was definitely in agreement when Manson criticized the often-repeated “be happy” message, pointing out that “accepting negative experience is a positive experience.”
+He writes that social media tends to trigger a “feedback loop from hell” that constantly reminds us that others are doing better than we are, and we are inadequate.

-Manson suggests that “to not give a fuck is to stare down life’s most terrifying and difficult challenges and still take action.”
-He adds that we should choose what matters based on person values, which I would certainly agree with, and challenges the social media-fuelled idea that average represents failure.
-The values-based metrics we choose determine what we perceive as success or failure.
-He advocates for interpreting pain as a call to action, and recognizing pain as an action that one strives for rather than having it dropped in one’s lap.
-He encourages acting even the absence of motivation, which is reminiscent of CBT concepts regarding behavioural activation.
+Getting to the point of the book’s title, Manson suggests that “to not give a fuck is to stare down life’s most terrifying and difficult challenges and still take action.”
+He adds that we should choose what matters, and what is or is not successful, based on personal values, which I would certainly agree with.
+He encourages action even in the absence of motivation, which is similar to behavioural activation in cognitive behavioural therapy (CBT).

-The book touches on the idea of “victimhood chic”, with a lack of personal responsibility and the tendency to be easily offended and outraged by any perceived slight.
+The book touches on the idea of “victimhood chic”, involving a lack of personal responsibility and the tendency to be easily offended and outraged by any perceived slight.
 Whether or not this is true, I think it minimizes those that are victims of abuse.
-I also disagreed with the author’s statement that “in the process of changing your values, you’ll feel like a failure and will experience rejection”, as I think there’s no reason why that should be true as a blanket statement.
+I also disagreed with the author’s statement that “in the process of changing your values, you’ll feel like a failure and will experience rejection”; I think there’s no reason why that should be true as a blanket statement.

 This was definitely an interesting book; sometimes interesting in a good way, but other times in a bad way.
 I’d say it disappointed me compared to what my expectations were.